 This week marks the 75th anniversary of the declaration of World War Two.
-And at some point during the six long years that followed, probably every Canadian secretly feared the worst.
+At some point during the six long years that followed, probably every Canadian secretly feared the worst.

 On February 19, 1942, they didn’t have to speculate any longer: a fake Nazi invasion of Winnipeg called IF Day fuelled the nightmare.